jamiedidthis/quartz/content/books/Staying with the Trouble.md

 She references, among others, Ursula K. LeGuin (The Author of the Acacia Seeds) and Octavia Butler (Parable of the Sower) for their visionary exploration of narrative and biological sympoiesis.
 Whatever the future holds, the human and nonhuman are inextricably linked in tentacular practices, and will require sym-poiesis, or making-with, rather than auto-poiesis, or self-making.

-Learning to stay with the trouble of living and dying together on a damaged earth will prove more conducive to the kind of thinking that would provide the means to building more livable futures. [[Staying with the Trouble]]
+Learning to stay with the trouble of living and dying together on a damaged earth will prove more conducive to the kind of thinking that would provide the means to building more livable futures. [[books/staying with the trouble]]